AnyChart/docs.anychart.com/Basic_Charts/Funnel_Chart.md

 ### Neck

-Neck is a lower part of a Funnel.
+The neck is a lower part of a Funnel.
 All values under the neck look like a Stacked Column, which means that the difference between them is not really important.
 The default value of the Neck height is 25%.
-The {api:anychart.charts.Funnel#neckWidth}neckWidth(){api} and {api:anychart.charts.Funnel#width}width(){api} will help to adjust the neck width, and the {api:anychart.charts.Funnel#neckHeight}neckHeight(){api} method is used for setting the Funnel chart neck's height.
+The {api:anychart.charts.Funnel#neckWidth}neckWidth(){api} and {api:anychart.charts.Funnel#width}width(){api} will help to adjust the neck width, and the {api:anychart.charts.Funnel#neckHeight}neckHeight(){api} method is used for setting the Funnel Chart neck's height.

 ```
 // adjust the funnels neck